pocketix/riot/README.md

 Remember that while running the system this way is fine for functionality testing, it may lead to suboptimal performance characteristics, as the system running on a single node (machine) in 1-1-1 configuration does not represent an optimal deployment.

+## License notice

+This is an open-source project, licensed under the [MIT License](https://choosealicense.com/licenses/mit/).

 ![](frontend/resources/images/homepage-graphics.jpg)